xiaopv/xiaopv.github.io/_teaching/2026-spring-mat151.md

 ## Homework

+ * 1/22/26
+   * Complete Week 2 homework in WileyPLUS.

  * 1/20/26
-   * Start working on Week 1 homework in WileyPLUS.
+   * Start working on Week 2 homework in WileyPLUS.
    * Quiz 1 will cover Goal 1.

  * 1/15/26